 If someone is not treating you with love and respect, it is a gift if they walk away from you.
 If that person doesn’t walk away, you will surely endure many years of suffering with him or her.
 Walking away may hurt for a while, but your heart will eventually heal.
 Then you can choose what you really want.
 You will find that you don’t need to trust others as much as you need to trust yourself to make the right choices.” – Don Miguel Ruiz

-29. Sometime around age 36, I had my first real heartbreak.
-The pain felt like it was never going to end.
-I played every moment over in my head, wondering if I had done one thing differently if the outcome would have been different.
-I tortured myself for months, cried almost every day, while at the same time vowing to myself that I would never in this lifetime cry in front of a woman.
+At the same time I vowed to myself never in this lifetime cry in front of a woman.
 I beat myself up, emotionally, physically and in any other way I could.
-When I told a Doctor I smoked a pack of cigarettes and drank 3/4 of a bottle of Whisky in a day, she said, “You’re punishing yourself.”
+I told a Doctor I smoked a pack of cigarettes and drank 3/4 of a bottle of Whisky in a day.
+She said, “You’re punishing yourself.”

-31. I’ve tended, in the past, to get too emotionally invested in people too quickly.
+- I’ve tended, in the past, to get too emotionally invested in people too quickly.
 Because of how physically attracted I was to someone, I was blinded to all of their other qualities.
-The result was loose boundaries, unhealthy relationships, and a willingness to put up with just about anything so I wasn’t alone.
+The result was loose boundaries, unhealthy relationships, and a willingness to put up with just about anything, so I wasn’t alone.
 With infatuation, our emotions go from zero to 10 quickly.
 And it feels amazing.
-But as my business partner Brian once said to me, “Whether it’s a relationship or a customer, anything that goes from zero to 10 that quickly is likely to go from 10 to zero just as quickly.”
+But as my business partner Brian once said to me, “It doesn’t matter if it’s a relationship or a customer.
+Anything that goes from zero to 10 that quickly is likely to go from 10 to zero just as quickly.”
 Infatuation is a crescendo that takes place over one measure.
-A true connection on the other hand builds and has a crescendo that occurs over multiple measures.
-I wish I had known that there’s a difference between infatuation and a true connection.
+A true connection on the other hand builds and has a crescendo that occurs over multiple measures.** I wish I had known that there’s a difference between infatuation and a true connection.**

 Whether they’ve been in your life for two months or two years, somebody could be gone at any moment.
 That’s the risk we take when we open our hearts and let people in.
 When I told one of my friends I said, “I’m not devastated, just disappointed.”
 I’d like to think this was a sign of growth.
 I wasn’t falling head over heels for someone when I barely knew them.
 And I thought to myself, so this is 40?
 An ending and a new beginning all in the span of a few weeks.
 I wish I had known that being unwanted doesn’t mean you’re unlovable.

-35. Because of where I went to college, I was exposed to one definition of success: work at an investment bank, a management consulting firm, or go to law school, med school or a top 10 business school.
+- Because of where I went to college, I was exposed to one definition of success.
+Work at an investment bank, a management consulting firm, or go to law school, med school or a top 10 business school.
 According to this definition of success, I’m an abysmal failure.
-Every now and then there’s this small part of me that craves the validation that comes from prestige, so I do something like send a job application to IDEO just to see if they’ll even take a look at me.
+Every now and then there’s this small part of me that craves the validation that comes from prestige.
+So,.
+I do something like send a job application to IDEO just to see if they’ll even take a look at me.
 After all who wouldn’t want to work at IDEO?
 And nobody did take a look at me.
 My friend Mike called me on this.
 “That’s just ego.
 You’d be there a month and realize you hate not having your freedom.”
 I wish I had known that prestige is different than the kind of success that provides you with lasting fulfillment.

-36. When I applied to business school in 2007, I had a dream of working in media and entertainment.
+- When I applied to business school in 2007, I had a dream of working in media and entertainment.
 I wanted to work programming at a Television network and choose what went on air.
 But after a few months in LA, I learned that nobody hires MBA’s to do creative work.
-As the host and founder of a podcast, a writer of books, and producer of animated shorts, today I not only get to choose what goes on air, I get to create it, which is what I was longing for.
-I wish I’d known then that dreams come true in the most unexpected ways.
+Today I not only get to choose what goes on air.
+I get to create it, which is what I was longing for.** I wish I’d known then that dreams come true in the most unexpected ways.**

-37. When I was younger, almost every decision I made about my education and my life was driven by what might get me a job.
-I went college in the Bay Area during the dot-com boom.
-So I attempted to take a computer science class and was so bad at programming that I dropped the class before the end of the semester.
+- When I was younger, every decision I made about my education and my life was driven by what might get me a job.
+I went to college in the Bay Area during the dot-com boom.
+So I took a computer science class and was so bad at programming that I dropped the class before the end of the semester.
 And as a result, I wasted one of the greatest opportunities of my life, college; to explore, collect data points and indulge my curiosity.
 If you’re young and reading this, I’ll pass on this piece of advice I shared with graduating seniors.

 When I took Yaro Starak’s course Blog Mastermind, one of the lessons was to interview a person to get traffic to your blog.
-Instead of interviewing one person, I started a weekly series called Interviews with Up and Coming Bloggers that was the precursor to the Unmistakable Creative.
+Instead of interviewing one person, I started a weekly series called _Interviews with Up and Coming Bloggers.
+T_hat was the precursor to the Unmistakable Creative.
 The greatest work of your life requires a compass, not a map.
-If you want to end up at a destination that nobody’s been to before you have to be willing to ditch the map and take a detour.
+If you want to end up at a destination that nobody’s been to before you have to be willing to ditch the map.
 I wish I’d known just how valuable it can be not to follow the instructions to the letter.

-39. When I started my blog in 2009, I looked up to all the people who had landed book deals as a result of their writing.
+- When I started my blog in 2009, I looked up to all the people who had landed book deals.
 I wanted to be one of them.
 And I spent the next 6 years telling their stories.
 Somewhere in the middle of all that I had a conversation with a woman who helped authors land book deals.
 She didn’t think I was ready.
 Even though I was disappointed, I realized she did me a huge favor.
 She gave me another two years to work on my craft.
-Not only did I end up getting a much more lucrative book deal, but I ended up with a publisher that had published the books of many of my heroes.
-I wish I’d known that sometimes it’s a blessing in disguise when it takes a bit longer to accomplish your goals
+Not only did I end up getting a much more lucrative book deal.
+But I ended up with a publisher that had published the books of many of my heroes.
+I wish I’d known that sometimes it’s a blessing in disguise when it takes a bit longer to accomplish your goals.

 So if you’re 20, I feel compelled to tell you that you have all the time in the world.
 Don’t be in too much of a damn hurry, but don’t waste your time as well.
 If you’re over 40, I feel compelled to tell you that it’s never too late for even your wildest dreams to come true.

-The future is unwritten and uncertain, and when we hang on to how we think it should be, we get in the way of how it could be.
+The future is unwritten and uncertain.
+When we hang on to how we think it should be, we get in the way of how it could be.